Can I Get Home Security in Reno without a Monthly Fee?

 Self-Monitoring Your System

 How does it work?
-By sending alerts to you instead of a remote monitoring center.
+By sending alerts to you instead of using a remote monitoring center.
 Let’s look at our previous two examples as illustrations.
 First, assume you are self-monitoring for fire.